uiowa/uiowa/social-media-embed/index.md

        2. In the popup window, click the settings icon in the top right corner and select ‘See full post’
        3. Copy URL of the full post
           1. Ex: https://www.facebook.com/itsuiowa/photos/a.866602790022409/2938371746178826/?type=3
-3. In Drupal, on the WYSIWYG, click the media icon in the toolbar
+3. In Drupal, in the WYSIWYG, click the **media icon** on the toolbar
 4. In the header of the popup window, select ‘Facebook’
 5. Paste the URL you copied from Facebook in the Facebook* text box
+6. Select how wide you would like to display the post (ie 'Display As *')
+7. Select how you would like to align the post with 'Align'
+8. You can add a caption that would appear on the bottom of the post you embed
 6. Save
-7. Note: while in the editing view of your node, you will only see ‘Posted by: Name on Date’
+7. Note: while in the editing view of your node, you will only see a summary of the post‘Posted by: Name on Date’

 # Twitter